northernskyuk/northernskyuk.github.io/README.md

 Initial version has a fair bit of jank to be fixed:

 * Track position is fairly static.
 Will fix that and maaaaybe add a jubeat-style progress bar.

+* If you are playing from a queue the next tracks will show on the buttons.
+If you select a button it will play that track but replaces the queue and sometimes shows the same track 10 times.
+I think this is a spotify issue but will look at workarounds as it's annoying.

 * Authorization currently auto-opens in a new window, triggering popup blockers.
 Will move this to be triggered by one of the buttons if no token is present.